 - 6.6.1.
-The schemes outlined in this document represent almost £56m investment in 30km of high quality cycling and walking routes, as well as an additional 10km relating solely to walking routes - 6.6.2.
-This equates to almost £27 per person per year over a 20year time period, based on the resident population.
+The schemes outlined in this document represent almost £59m investment in 28km of high quality cycling and walking routes. - 6.6.2.
+This equates to almost £55 per person per year over a 20-year time period, based on the resident population.
 It would bring active travel spending up to levels seen in leading countries such as the Netherlands, and leading cities in the UK. - 6.6.3.
-This demonstrates a step-change in the focus on active travel in Kendal, and delivery of the plan will be highly dependent on successful funding bids to central government and developer contributions as planning applications come forward.
-There are a number of factors which strengthen the likelihood of increased central government funding for active travel in Kendal, including:
+This demonstrates a step-change in the focus on active travel in Penrith, and will be highly dependent on successful funding bids to central government.
+There are a number of factors which strengthen the likelihood of increased central government funding for active travel in Penrith, including:

 - Increased overall funding for active travel, with £2bn for cycling announced and further spending announcements likely over the lifetime of this LCWIP - Recognition of the need for increased funding and regeneration outside London and core cities to "level up" the country, especially to regenerate town centres and seaside towns - The need for a green recovery from the Coronavirus crisis and the need to tackle the climate crisis. - 6.6.4.
-The priority improvements identified will deliver a range of benefits to public health, local economy and tourism, land value uplift, decongestion, road safety and carbon savings all of which are expected to be significant.
+The priority improvements identified will deliver a range of benefits to public health, local economy and tourism, land value uplift, decongestion, road safety and carbon savings - all of which are expected to be significant.
 Most walking and cycling schemes represent very good value for money, providing greater benefit to society than the cost of the scheme. - 6.6.5.
-This LCWIP has identified priority walking and cycling networks to be delivered across Kendal, and has selected the priority schemes to be delivered within the first fifteen years of the programme. - 6.6.6.
+This LCWIP has identified priority walking and cycling networks to be delivered across Penrith, and has selected the priority schemes to be delivered within the first fifteen years of the programme. - 6.6.6.
 These schemes will help to deliver significant local benefit, and align with wider investment in strategic routes across the county.